- SAP previously stated that it would not support ECC beyond 2025.

 They somehow turn a flip-flop on a policy that was just a “rat through maze” statement as being customer focused.

 This is the same way that SAP has used indirect access against customers, with the price quoted for indirect access transactions varying enormously depending upon the customer situation.
-In fact, SAP never published a price for indirect access (IA) transactions, specifically so they could adjust the price per customer.
+SAP never published a price for indirect access (IA) transactions, precisely so they could adjust the cost per customer.
 However, the price discrepancy ended up being enormous.

 The approved pathway has nothing to do with anything outside of the incentives that are created by SAP and communicated to their sales reps.